-The Cummings Institute will work with our students and graduates to identify professional development needs, and address those need through virtual and in-person workshops on an ongoing basis.
-Students and graduates will enjoy free tuition to all continuing education training opportunities provided outside the required coursework.
+The Cummings Institute will work with our students and graduates to identify professional development needs, and address those needs through virtual and in-person workshops on an ongoing basis.
+Students and graduates will enjoy admission to all CGI-sponsored conferences and accompanying workshops at no cost.